tc39/proposal-compartments/README.md

   // Indicates that initialize needs to receive an importMeta. needsImportMeta?: boolean,

+  // Indicates if the initialize function returns a promise. isAsync?: boolean,
 };

 // Static module records are an opaque token representing the compilation